 A Gantt chart is a visual project management tool that can simplify timelines and schedules.
 It’s a type of bar chart that shows tasks scheduled over time.
 It can help you better see when you need to focus on certain tasks, which tasks will be coming up soon, and which ones are further down the line.

-Across the horizontal axis, you’ll see a breakdown of time.
+When a Gantt Chart is used in project management, you’ll typically see a breakdown of time across the horizontal axis.
 On the vertical axis, you’ll see a list of tasks you want to achieve.
 For each task, you’ll put a bar that represents when you will start a task and how long it will take.
 It’s okay if some tasks overlap, but they shouldn’t all be stacked on top of one another.

 Building a financial timeline can feel overwhelming, but a Gantt chart gives you a broad overhead view of when you may be hitting big financial milestones.